 Amy Mullins is Executive Director of the Women’s Leadership Institute Australia.
 She leads and manages the institute, which seeks to increase the visibility of women in leadership and catalyse system-changing solutions to achieve gender balanced representation.
 Amy is passionate about women and men having equal opportunity to thrive and lead in their chosen fields.

-Amy also oversees the implementation and strategic direction of the Pathways to Politics Program for Women from the Trawalla Foundation – the funder and initiator of the program.
-Amy is advisor to the Male Champions of Change Strategy and Community of Practice.
+Amy oversees the implementation and strategic direction of the Pathways to Politics Program for Women from the WLIA and the Trawalla Foundation.
+Amy is also an advisor to the Male Champions of Change.

-Until recently, Amy was the inaugural Co-Program Director of the Property Male Champions of Change and helped found the group of 21 CEO's and Chair's in the property sector.
+Until recently, Amy was the inaugural Co-Program Director of the Property Male Champions of Change and helped found the group of 21 top executives in the property sector.

-Amy writes and speaks about federal politics and public policy, having appeared on ABC Radio National, SBS World News, Triple R, the Guardian Australia, The Drum, and ABC News 24.
+Amy is the host of Uncommon Sense, a weekly radio talk show on Australia’s oldest independent broadcaster, Triple R FM.
+She is a commentator on federal politics and public policy, having appeared on ABC Radio National, SBS World News, the Guardian Australia, Sky News, and ABC News 24.
 Her writing has been archived by the National Library of Australia.

 Carol Schwartz AM